Te Waipounamu — the stunning South Island of New Zealand — gobsmacks holidaymakers from across the globe.

 Start your adventure with a ‘flight-seeing’ helicopter ride with Milford Helicopters — a once-in-a-lifetime experience that will reveal the full glory of the landscape.
 Next, create gentle ripples over the mirror-like surface of the Sound by exploring it in a kayak.
 Rosco’s Milford Kayaks is the original operator.
 For those with extra time on their hands, take on one of the finest walks in the world — the Milford Track.
 It encompasses 53 kilometres of winding trails and ever-changing scenic vistas.

 Push your limits in Queenstown

-For the less adventurous at heart Queenstown itself has plenty of gentler cultural pursuits, cafes and restaurants, and shopping options to keep you well and truly occupied.
-It’s a stunning place.
+For the less adventurous at heart, Queenstown offers plenty of gentler cultural pursuits, and a plethora of dining and shopping options to keep you well and truly occupied.

 Go heli-skiing on Mount Cook

 Skiing is an adventure sport loved by many, but there’s always one issue — how to get to the top of the mountain.
 Supercharge the journey on a Harris Mountains Heli-Ski trip on majestic Mount Cook, NZ’s highest peak.
 Power to the upper slopes aboard a chopper, before carving out your own trail back down.